jpjpjp/webex-jira-notifier/README.md

-# cisco-jira-notifier
+# webex-jira-notifier
-Bot to notify users of the Cisco jira system when a ticket has been assigned to them or they have been mentioned.
+Webex Teams Bot to notify users of Jira when a ticket has been assigned to them, when they have been mentioned, or when a watched ticket has been updated.

 This bot works only in one on one rooms, not in spaces.
 Because its impossible to "leave" a one on one room, the bot supports "shut up", and "come back" commands to turn off notifications.
 It also supports a "status" command to check if notifications are on or off.